Land of Fate: Reception

+Gene Alloway reviewed Al-Qadim: Land of Fate Boxed Set in White Wolf #34 (Jan./Feb., 1993), rating it a 4 out of 5 and stated that "Al-Qadim: Land of Fate is an excellent addition to the Al-Qadim series.
+It expands the campaign world immensely and provides even more depth to an already fascinating place to 'visit.'
+Players will enjoy it a great deal.
+All it takes is some time and a lamp and a carpet ..."

 Allen Varney reviewed Land of Fate for Dragon magazine #219 (July 1995).
 He began by saying: "It makes sense, unfortunately, that the Land of Fate box quickly followed the Al-Qadim rulebook as its first supplement.
 The rulebook briefly introduced the setting of Zakhara, but this set described it at length.
 A campaign needs this basic data", but with everything in Land of Fate, he said, "It's all very large."
 He went on to say: "In principle the jottings of a campaign set can be satisfying in themselves.
 In the Land of Fate set, they make for dry reading.
 We get a useful chapter on all aspects of daily life, and a couple of wonderful sidebar articles on the Zakharan coffee ceremony ("the measure of a good host") and pearl diving, the stuff of memorable scenes in an adventure.
 The rest is a sandstorm of little details, one-paragraph character outlines, societal tidbits (we're told twice that worshippers in Zakhara "prostrate" themselves), and jottings.
 With work you could assemble any dozen jottings into a free-wheeling adventure like the loose-jointed Arabian Nights tales, where one thing follows another without much logic.
 But not much of Land of Fate matches the screwy imagination of the best Nights tales.
 At times the designer's creativity clearly flags, such as in this candid beginning to an entry describing the secrets of Hilm: "The City of Kindness is boring."
 And, as with the rulebook, there is no hint in all these pages of how to develop these jottings into a memorable, characteristically Arabian campaign."
 Varney concluded the review by saying: "Parts of the Land of Fate boxed set enhance any Al-Qadim campaign, but its length is excessive and its inspiration uneven.
 Unless you plan to construct a long, ambitious campaign, you can probably get along without this box."